• Call our surgery01 2875283

 From September 2015 all pups must be microchipped and registered before being sold by the breeder and the breeder must complete a change of ownership form with you at the time of sale.

-In Blacklion Pet Hospital we will ensure all is in order for you.
+We will ensure all is in order for you.
 We can chip and register your dog, please contact our clinic for further details and prices.
 If already chipped, we can check and if necessary correct the details on the database.
 Just ask, we're happy to help.

 Key Points